eslint/eslint/docs/src/use/configure/configuration-files-new.md

 ];
 ```

-The configuration file can also export a Promise that resolves to the configuration array.
-This can be useful for using ESM dependencies in CommonJS configuration files:
+The configuration file can also export a promise that resolves to the configuration array.
+This can be useful for using ESM dependencies in CommonJS configuration files, as in this example:

 ```js
 module.exports = (async () => {